Alfresco/docs-alfresco/desktop-sync/1.16/using/sharing.md

 4. (Optional): To set an expiry date for the shared link, first click the **Calendar** icon and then set the required date.

-    To remove an expiry date, remove the tick from the **Set expiry date** check box.
+    To remove an expiry date, remove the tick from the **Set Expiry Date** check box.

 5. Click **Close**.